Empowering the digital future through cutting-edge ICT and Library & Information Sciences education since the 1980s.

 Specialised training and research in ICT.

-Mrs Sinikiwe Mudondo – MSc in Information Systems Management, BTech in Information Technology, National Certificate, National Diploma and Higher National Diploma in Information Technology, Diploma in Education (GTC 1993).
+Mrs Sinikiwe Mudondo – MSc in Information Systems Management, BTech in Education Management, National Certificate, National Diploma and Higher National Diploma in Information Technology, Diploma in Education (GTC 1993).

 Contact: +263715427632 | Email: smudondo@gmail.com